England captain Jos Buttler left pondering how to stop big-hitting West Indies after defeat in T20 opener

 They were vindicated in selecting two leg-spinners as Adil Rashid and Rehan Ahmed shared five of the six Windies wickets, and the pair are set to feature in two matches in Grenada and the final games in Trinidad.

-Rashid marked his 100th T20 appearance - he was presented with his cap by Andrew Flintoff - by taking 2-25 and becoming the first English male bowler to collect 100 wickets in the format.
+Rashid marked his 100th T20 appearance by taking 2-25 and becoming the first English male bowler to collect 100 wickets in the format.

 "It was great to see them operate together," Buttler said.
 "We need to find out if it's an option here before we get to the World Cup.